thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 # Changelog
 ## 1.7
 ### Additions
+- Rebel Loadouts - ability to customize AI rebels weapons and equipment for each infantry class (commander menu, HQ Management tab - intended to be used by experienced commanders that know what they're doing, also you can always rollback to traditional randomized loadouts)
 - Persistent Constructions Removal action (new button in Constructions submenu)
+- Arms Dealer will sell UAV terminals
 - Additional "Number of the same item required to unlock" parameter values - 100, 200, 500

 ### Changes
 - Fixed AI Control Time for HC squads
 - Fixed AI Rebel Strike wrong localization string at title
+- Rebel training minor fixes (45 level cap, price calculations have been adjusted to new skill cap to prevent excessive price snowballing with each training level past 20)
 - One long barricade on road instead of two on sidewalks to prevent roablock vehicle collision issue
 - ADR-97 Official Mod included into base configuration, parameter has been removed
 - Military bases have been included into win condition check (previously only airports were counted, rebels required to have majority of terrain's population and all airbases and milbases to win)